jamesmosier/TrailFinder/README.md

 What it needs to do:
   1. ~~Return the correct 3 closest locations to the table (already works on the map)~~
-  2. All locations listed should have the exact distance (miles) from the users current location
+  2. ~All locations listed should have the exact distance (miles) from the users current location~
+  	a.
+The above works, it just doesn't display the output in the correct DIV, yet.
   3. Add more data (currently there is only 5 pieces of sample data in Fusion Tables),
   4. Finish the remaining pages of the app and other features
   5. Continue development for iOS using Phonegap.
 So far it runs on the Phonegap framework, it just needs optimized.